 Jameson has a wide experience in government which includes working at the Pentagon for the Counsel to the Commandant of the U.S. Marine Corps, in the U.S. Senate for Senators Jim DeMint and Tim Scott, for the Federal Communications Commission in Chairman Ajit V. Pai’s Office, at the Heritage Foundation in the Ed Meese Legal Center, for Judge Richard J. Leon at the U.S. District Court for the District of Columbia, and for South Carolina state Senator Larry Grooms, the lead sponsor of the SC REACH Act.

-In 2020, Jameson earned his J.D. from George Mason University’s Antonin Scalia Law School in Arlington, Virginia.
+Jameson earned his J.D. from George Mason University’s Antonin Scalia Law School in Arlington, Virginia.
 During law school, he served as a 2018 symposium editor for the Harvard Journal of Law & Public Policy and was the Senior Articles Editor for the George Mason University National Security Law Journal.
-After graduating law school, he clerked for Judge Joseph L. Falvey at the U.S. Court of Appeals for Veterans Claims.
+He clerked for Judge Joseph L. Falvey at the U.S. Court of Appeals for Veterans Claims upon graduating law school.

 Jameson is from Beaufort, South Carolina, and is a 2014 graduate of the University of South Carolina where he earned a B.A. in Political Science summa cum laude.

 He is a United States Marine, currently stationed at Marine Corps Air Stationed Cherry Point, North Carolina.
 He is married to Marilyn June Broggi.